mrkrasser/tikstat/README.md

-# tikstat - A simple Mikrotik traffic counter using interface counters
+# tikstat - A simple Mikrotik traffic counter script with web interface

 ## why?
 - Very simple.
 Receive interface counters, parse on hours and save in SQLite database.